Security, Disaster Prevention, and Occupational Safety Activities

 System to promote disaster prevention management

-Each Business Group / manufacturing site manages the implementation status and achievements of these disaster-prevention activities and gives guidance to improve any areas of noncompliance.
-The results of this are then audited by the Chief Social Responsibility Officer at the end of each fiscal year.
+Each business unit / manufacturing site manages the implementation status and achievements of these disaster prevention activities and gives guidance to improve any areas of noncompliance.
+The results of this are then audited by the Chief Sustainability Officer (CSO) at the end of each fiscal year.

 Implementing disaster prevention assessments